Peer Support Specialist Training Overview

 - Confirm that you meet the minimum requirements

-- Complete the written application and expectations agreement
+- Complete the written application

 - Obtain a letter of reference from a third party who is able to comment on your interpersonal and communication skills (treatment providers, friends, and family are not acceptable references)